 2010, another decade begins and Reading Festival continues to expand its musical content, flourishing in sunny Berkshire.

-Carrying another high quality mixed bag of musical genres, Reading Festival again prepared to deliver an amazing weekend for the crowds in attendance.
+Carrying another high-quality mixed bag of musical genres, Reading Festival again prepared to deliver an amazing weekend for the crowds.

-With Saturday’s ‘indie feel’, there was a totally different kind of crowd at the front and a totally different vibe.
-The Libertines made their long awaited reunion on the mainstage and Arcade Fire delivered a headline performance that proved to be the shape of things to come for the Canadian superstars.
+The Libertines made their long-awaited reunion on the Main Stage on Saturday and Arcade Fire delivered a headline performance that proved to be the shape of things to come for the Canadian superstars.
 The Cribs delivered one of their final festival performances with Johnny Marr and The Gaslight Anthem brought a large and rocking piece of New Jersey to Berkshire.

-Sunday’s line up on the mainstage was designed for fans of US pop punk, with stand-out performances by Paramore, in the guest slot and a first headline slot for the recently reformed Blink 182.
-With slots earlier in the day for Weezer, who were returning to the UK after a long absence and a rare UK show for Motion City Soundtrack, a band destined for greater things, in an ideal world.
-Limp Bizkit & Cypress Hill both made return appearances to the mainstage, You Me At Six and All Time Low delivered a mid-afternoon double whammy of pop hooks and The King Blues proved that they were building on their previous album ‘Save The World, Get the Girl’ and played a few new songs for the large early afternoon crowd.
+Sunday’s line up on the Main Stage was designed for fans of US pop punk, with stand-out performances by Paramore in the guest slot and a first headline slot for the recently reformed Blink 182.
+With sets earlier in the day for Weezer, who were returning to the UK after a long absence and a rare UK show for Motion City Soundtrack, a band destined for greater things, in an ideal world.
+Limp Bizkit & Cypress Hill both made return appearances to the Main Stage, You Me At Six and All Time Low delivered a mid-afternoon double whammy of pop hooks and The King Blues proved that they were building on their previous album ‘Save The World, Get the Girl’ and played a few new songs for the large early afternoon crowd.

-The festival was again over too quickly, with anticipation starting to build the week after in regard to the next years headliners.
-An amazing weekend in mostly dry weather!
+The festival was again over too quickly, with anticipation starting to build the week after in regard to the next year’s headliners.